University of Minnesota announces new dean of the College of Science and Engineering

 Dr. Andrew G. Alleyne comes to the U with decades of academic experience

 MINNEAPOLIS / ST. PAUL (09/27/2021) – After an extensive national search, the University of Minnesota has selected Dr. Andrew G. Alleyne as the next dean of the University of Minnesota College of Science and Engineering (CSE).
 Alleyne will begin his new role Jan.
-10, 2022, pending approval by the University’s Board of Regents at its October 2021 meeting.
+10, 2022.

 An accomplished researcher, educator and academic leader, Alleyne comes to the University of Minnesota from the University of Illinois at Urbana-Champaign (UIUC), where he is currently the Ralph M. and Catherine V. Fisher Professor in Engineering and director of a multi-university research center sponsored by the National Science Foundation.